-Episode #1: Introduction to 21st Century Teaching Skills and the Flipboard EDU Podcast
+Flipboard EDU Podcast Episode 1: Introduction to 21st Century Teaching Skills

 In our inaugural episode of “ Flipboard EDU Podcast,” we will highlight the book written by Sir Ken Robinson, “Creative Schools.”
 Teachers and students today have been faced with an immediate need to incorporate 21st-century skills into teaching and learning.
 Teachers have, in the words of Eric Sheninger, “built a plane while learning how to fly it.”
 Educators have immersed themselves in online learning and embraced all of its challenges.